The IRS is growing more serious about cryptocurrency tax enforcement — which means it’s important to take steps to avoid a potential audit.

-By the time you finish reading, you’ll understand the steps you can take to reduce your chances of being hit with a substantial penalty at the end of the audit process (and minimize your odds of getting audited in the first place).
+By the time you finish reading, you’ll understand everything you need to know about how the audit process works (and minimize your odds of getting audited in the first place).

 There are multiple reasons why you may have been selected for a cryptocurrency audit.
 Sometimes the answer is simply bad luck — your return may have been randomly selected through the

 It is also possible that the IRS has reason to believe you are underreporting your